Even as Japan cools, ETF manager WisdomTree seen heating up

-NEW YORK, March 28 (Reuters) - WisdomTree Investments Inc has paid a price for being so dependent on its flagship Japan fund - as that market reversed fortune this year, shares of the asset manager fell nearly 30 percent and Citi analysts downgraded its stock.
+NEW YORK (Reuters) - WisdomTree Investments Inc has paid a price for being so dependent on its flagship Japan fund - as that market reversed fortune this year, shares of the asset manager fell nearly 30 percent and Citi analysts downgraded its stock.

 But the company and many of its followers are undeterred, saying it can use its unique position in the white-hot exchange-traded fund space to recover from that hit and continue to grow.